jiani-huang/jiani-huang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PhD student at the Hong Kong Polytechnic University, under the supervison of <a href='https://www4.comp.polyu.edu.hk/~csqli/'>Prof. Qing Li</a> and <a href='https://wenqifan03.github.io/'>Dr. Wenqi Fan</a>.
-I was a mphil at <a href='http://39.103.203.133/'>Information Retrieval AND Knowledge Mining Laboratory</a> under the supervision by <a href='https://sim.whu.edu.cn/info/1631/13983.htm'>Prof. Wei Lu</a> and <a href='https://simjwz.whu.edu.cn/info/1391/11051.htm'>Dr. Yu</a>.
+I am a first-year PhD student at the Hong Kong Polytechnic University, under the supervison of <a href='https://www4.comp.polyu.edu.hk/~csqli/'>Prof. Qing Li</a>.
+I was a mphil at <a href='http://39.103.203.133/'>Information Retrieval and Knowledge Mining Laboratory</a> under the supervision by <a href='https://sim.whu.edu.cn/info/1631/13983.htm'>Prof. Wei Lu</a> and <a href='https://simjwz.whu.edu.cn/info/1391/11051.htm'>Dr. Yu</a>.

 My research interest includes recommender system and large language model.
 Please feel free to contact me by email if you are seeking related academic collaborations.